General

 Single-point prediction, not continuous recalculation.
 Traditional ETA models generate a prediction once per delivery and push it to the customer.
 As Deloitte’s “The Future of Freight” highlights, manual and rule-based replanning takes 4–8 hours for what advanced AI computes in minutes.
 By the time a traditional system could theoretically update an ETA, the delivery window has already passed.
 The fundamental architectural flaw is temporal: the system predicts once and hopes, rather than predicting continuously and adapting.

 Insufficient training data breadth.
 ETA models are only as good as the delivery patterns they have learned from.
-Systems trained on thousands of deliveries can learn broad patterns.
+Systems trained on thousands of deliveries learn broad patterns.
 Systems trained on millions learn regional nuances.
 Systems trained on a billion-plus deliveries learn the micro-patterns that determine 15-minute precision: how long stop 7 actually takes at a specific apartment complex on a Tuesday afternoon versus a Friday morning, how a particular intersection affects transit time during school drop-off hours, how driver experience correlates with stop duration by delivery type.
-This depth of pattern recognition is what separates 85% accuracy from 95%+.
+This depth of pattern recognition is what separates 85% accuracy from 95%+ — and it is exactly what Locus’ platform has built across 1.5 billion+ optimised deliveries.

 Why are delivery ETA predictions inaccurate?